 When Puth released his debut, Nine Track Mind back in January of 2016, he captured the hearts of young teens with his velvet voice and chart-topping hits One Call Away, Dangerously, See You Again and Marvin Gaye.
 And whilst Puth described it as a mixtape album that he used to find his sound, there were hints of a true talent entwined within tracks We Don’t Talk Anymore ft.
 Selena Gomez and Suffer.

-When Puth returned with heavy based and insanely catchy Attention in the summer of 2017, he ignited something within the world of pop music that had tongues wagging.
+When Puth returned with the insanely catchy Attention in the summer of 2017, he ignited something within the world of pop music that had tongues wagging.
 The 26-year-old hadn’t even announced details of Voicenotes, but his new music couldn’t be any further away from the clean-cut, sweetheart sound that his adoring fans were used to.

 Originally set for release in January, Puth pushed back Voicenotes because quite simply, he wanted it to be right.
 And the dedication to the album shows, too.
 Having both written and produced each track while working alongside talents including James Taylor and J Kash, there’s no denying Puth’s a sensationally talented musician; his perfect pitch – which is only known to be present within one in 10,000 people – allows him to craft his music to whole new levels, paired with delicately layering beats with synths and hits of his love classic jazz.